 Empowering Educators is created as a system of interrelated relationships that focuses first on the cultivation of personal reflection and self-awareness.
 This primary relationship serves as a foundation from which all learning evolves.
 Personal action is rooted in an understanding of one’s own learning styles, personality, and personal paradigms of thought.
 In addition, participants explore processes of transformation outlined through Joseph Campbell’s Hero’s Journey (Campbell, 1949).
 Upon personal groundwork, participants explore (through workshops, service-projects and leadership training), their relationships with and concerns about family, community and environment, including an exploration of historical and current paradigms of thought.

 Empowering Educators pedagogy is rooted within a context that strives for personal and communal transformation.
 Facilitating transformation is about paying attention to the learning moments that emerge and about creating the conditions where communities can support each others’ learning.
 The program’s vision seeks to create agents of change who understand how to work in partnership with others to cultivate (a) wholeness in individuals, (b) connections within communities, and (c) the restoration of ecological and community sustainability.
 The principles and practices of Empowering Educators are grounded in the 5 core New Leaf values: Connection, Empowerment, Service, Sustainability and Transformation.
-These 5 values are integrated into all aspects of the curriculum and imbedded within the following practices set as the foundation of our learning:
+These 5 values are integrated into all aspects of the curriculum and embedded within the following practices set as the foundation of our learning: